-- We ensure that Playbox is advertised in places accessible to all sections of the community: with the Kingston Children's Information Service, which supplies information about all the Playgroups, Pre-schools and Parent and Toddler Groups in the borough; in Public Buildings and via the internet. - We have a Waiting List for the preschool and children can have their names put on that at any time by the parent filling in a simple application form. - When we have a vacancy at our preschool we take the eldest on the Waiting List first.
+- We ensure that Playbox is advertised in places accessible to all sections of the community (a) through Kingston Children's Information Services, which publicises information about all the Playgroups, Pre-schools and Parent and Toddler Groups in the borough (b) on the KMC website (c) via social media and (d) via occasional leaflet drops in the neighbourhood. - We have a Waiting List for the preschool and children can have their names put on that at any time by the parent filling in a simple application form. - We accept children in the order of applications received, irrespective of funding status and, if several applications are received on the same day, the elder child will be given priority.